 - 3 years of Christmas meals and presents for over 200 street children in Lomé.

-- Acquired 5 hectares of land in Togo that is being utilized for agriculture production and training.
+- Acquired 5 hectares of land in Togo for agriculture production, processing and training.